 The moral authority has to have something like the mentality we claim for ourselves and attribute to other people.
 The moral authority is a personal being which acts intentionality.
 (I underline terms suggesting mentality.)

-The law giver has concern that its general laws are obeyed because the lawgiver is benevolent.
+The law giver has concern that its general laws are obeyed.
+There definitely is concern of the moral authority is if we regard the lawgiver as benevolent.
 We recognize the benevolence of the lawgiver in our recognition that the general laws are, if obeyed, for human flourishing.
 The law giver recognizes violations of its laws.
 The law giver has wrath when general laws are disobeyed.
 The law giver prescribes harm that ought to occur because of violations and the law giver intends that the prescribed harm occurs.
 The law giver recognizes when the prescribed harm or acceptable to it substitute has occurred.
 When satisfied the law giver resinds the prescription for harm.

 So far, it may seem that these features attributed to the so-called moral law giver are only the features we would attribute to a human legislator.
 However, a bit of reflection brings out a tremendous difference.
 Start with recognition of all violations.
 Earlier, I called this “transparency” to the moral authority.
 Nothing wrong, or right for that matter, escapes the notice of the moral legislator.
 This is a type of omniscience.
 But the moral legislator is not willful or legislates arbitrarily even if it wills that harm ought to follow upon violations of its general laws.
 For the laws of the moral authority are immutable.